Mon-ius/Docker-Warp-Socks/README.md

 ## Ready to V2 features roadmap:

-- 1. Automatically enroll the WARP+ account plan
+- 1. automatically enroll the WARP+ account plan
 - 2. eBFP featured wireguard implement
 - 3. more OS/platform support
 - 4. more light in alpine core